Pedro Navarro (footballer)

-Pedro Ignacio Navarro Castillo (born 30 March 2001) is a Chilean footballer who plays as a left-back for Colo-Colo.
+Pedro Ignacio Navarro Castillo (born 30 March 2001) is a Chilean footballer who plays as a left-back for Santiago Wanderers on loan from Colo-Colo.

 Career

 Navarro was presented as new player of O'Higgins at July 2023, being one of the three transfers allowed in the winter transfer market.

 During 2025, Navarro played on loan for Unión San Felipe in the Primera B de Chile.
+The next season, he was loaned out to Santiago Wanderers.